-Furthermore, we realize that energy is traded between the chemical system and its thermal and hydraulic/pneumatic environments.
+Furthermore, we realize that energy is traded between the chemical system and its thermal and hydraulic/ pneumatic environments.
 Thus, there must exist some sort of transformer with bonds into the thermal and hydraulic/pneumatic "worlds".
 Since we know that, for each bond, one variable is computed at each of the two ends of the bond, we realize that among the variables T and S, one must be computed on the chemical side, while the other is computed on the thermal side of the bond.
 Similarly for p and V. Thus, within the chemical system, we actually need only four different types of equations rather than six as previously assumed.
 The other two are dictated from the outside.

-This fact is commonly reflected in chemical engineering by an assumption of e.g. isothermic and isobaric or isothermic and isochoric conditions.
-I.e., the chemical engineer makes his life easier by holding one of the thermal variables and any one of the hydraulic/pneumatic variables at a constant value.
+This fact is commonly reflected in chemical engineering by the assumption of either isothermic and isobaric or isothermic and isochoric conditions.
+The chemical engineer makes his life easier by holding one of the thermal variables and any one of the hydraulic/ pneumatic variables at a constant value.
 However, these are just special cases of a more general truth.

 Finally, we need one more equation.
 For this purpose, we shall use the so-called equation of state.
 Every system has one such equation.
-E.g. an ideal gas reaction exhibits the following property:
+For example, an ideal gas reaction exhibits the following property:

-$p \cdot V = n \cdot R \cdot T$
+$p \cdot V = n \cdot R \cdot T \tag{33}$

 This gives us all equations needed to describe the dynamics of this system.
 Unfortunately, there is a problem with the last of these equations.
-The equation of state is actually a steady-state equation, i.e., it is only valid in a strict sense under equilibrium conditions.
-It should be replaced by a more general equation which is true also far from equilibrium.
-Unfortunately, I haven't been able to find such an equation yet.
+The equation of state is actually a steady-state equation, i.e. it is only valid in a strict sense under equilibrium conditions.
+It should be replaced by a more general equation which is true also far from equilibrium, presumably a partial differential equation which assumes, as its steady-state condition, the various forms of the equation of state for different types of gases and fluids.
+Unfortunately, such an equation has not yet been found.

-The current literature on chemical thermodynamics confounds wildly equations which describe structural (i.e., physical) properties of chemical reaction systems with other equations which are balance equations that are valid only under equilibrium conditions.
+The current literature on chemical thermodynamics confounds wildly equations which describe structural (i.e. physical) properties of chemical reaction systems with other equations which are balance equations that are valid only under equilibrium conditions.
 The assumptions made are hardly ever explicitly stated.
 Even worse, the chemical thermodynamics literature is full of myths.
-Examples of such myths are given in my forthcoming book (Cellier 1990) in which I tried carefully to make all assumptions explicitly known.
+Examples of such myths are given in my forthcoming book [4] in which I tried carefully to make all assumptions explicitly known.

 We are now ready to set up a chemical bond graph.
-In this paper, I shall deal with the simplest of all cases only: the isothermic and isobaric reaction.
-In this case, the second power balance equations degenerates, and the chemical potentials become constants.
+In this paper, we shall deal with the simplest of all cases only: the isothermic and isobaric reaction.
+In this case, the second power balance equation degenerates, and the chemical potentials become constants.
 Below, the isothermic and isobaric bond graph of the hydrogen/bromine reaction system is shown.
-The fourth (and least important) reaction $k_4$ has been eliminated to keep the bond graph planar.
+The fourth (and least important) reaction k_4 has been eliminated to keep the bond graph planar.
+The bond graph is shown in Fig. 32.

 The CS element is a newly introduced capacitive source.
 It models the mass storage.
 One CS element is used for each species.
-It computes the chemical potential of the component species, i.e., it is a source of chemical potential.
+It computes the chemical potential of the component species.
+It is a source of chemical potential.
 It also stores the molar mass.
 In our simple situation, it can be modeled as follows:

-'''

-model type CS

-cut chem(mu/nu)

-terminal n, mu0

-mu = mu0

-der(n) = nu

-end

-'''
+Figure 32.
+Bond graph of the isothermic and isobaric $H_2 - Br_2$ reaction model type CS main cut chem(mu/nu) terminal n, mu0 mu = mu0 der(n) = nu

-The capacitive source is attached to a 0-junction which models the chemical mass balance, i.e., it converts the reaction flow rates into component flow rates.
+The capacitive source is attached to a 0-junction which models the chemical mass balance, i.e. it converts the reaction flow rates into component flow rates.